-The Hercules Waterfront (also referred for entitlement purposes as Hercules Bayfront) is a 40-acre site planned to be a transit-oriented, mixed-use, traditional neighborhood project.
+The Hercules Bayfront Waterfront (also referred for entitlement purposes as Hercules Bayfront implemented by an Initiative Ordinance 440 on July 22, 2008 with its several amendments) is a 40-acre site planned to be a transit-oriented, mixed-use, traditional neighborhood project.

-The project represents the final phase of the Waterfront District Master Plan, one of the four major districts identified in the Central Hercules Plan.
-At buildout, the project could include up to 1,392 residential units, 93,500 sq. ft. of retail space, 224,000 sq. ft. of office space, and 51,500 sq. ft. of flex space.
+The Hercules Bayfront project represents the final phase of the Hercules Waterfront District Master Plan for Historic Town Center, Transit Village & Hercules Point Sub-District Amendments (HWDMP), one of the four major districts identified in the Central Hercules Plan.
+At buildout, the project could include up to 1,392 residential units, 90,000 sq. ft. of retail space, 115,000 sq. ft. of office space, and 134,000 sq. ft. of flex space.
 These figures may change as the plan develops.

 Late in 2006, the property owners of the last three decades formed a new ownership entity with Anderson Pacific called Hercules Bayfront, LLC (HBL).
 The new entity was formed to accelerate the planning and design of the last remaining portions of the Hercules Waterfront district.
 In July 2008, the City Council voted unanimously to adopt a resolution certifying the Waterfront Master Plan Initiative as a City ordinance.